drunkenkismet/freeCodeCamp/guide/english/react/state-vs-props/index.md

   const person = <Person character = "good"></Person>
 ```

-In the above example, `const person = <Person character = "good"></Person>` we are passing `character = "good"` prop to `Person` component.

-It gives output as "I am a good person", in fact I am.
+In the above example, `const person = <Person character = "good"></Person>`, we are passing the `character = "good"` prop to the `Person` component.
+This results in an output of "I am a good person" (and, in fact, I am).

-There is lot more to learn on State and Props.
+There is lot more to learn on state and props.
 Many things can be learnt by actually diving into coding.
-So get your hands dirty by coding.
+So get your hands dirty by coding!

 Reach me out on [twitter](https://twitter.com/getifyJr) if needed.